How to write seo friendly content

 3. Content is still king!

-Google is equipped to sort through the miles and miles of content on the web and determine what is good quality content, and what is not.
-This works in your favour and is designed to ignore or penalised those looking to trick the system.
+Google is equipped to sort through the miles and miles of content on the web and determine what is good quality content—and what is not.
+This works in your favour and is designed to ignore or penalise those trying to trick the system.

 So what is Google looking for?

-Part of Google's suite of web trawling tools is a product called "RankBrain" - originally released in 2015, RankBrain is designed to determine the comprehensiveness and usefulness of your content.
+Part of Google's suite of web trawling tools is a product called RankBrain.
+Originally released in 2015, RankBrain is designed to assess the comprehensiveness and usefulness of your content.

-Basically, RankBrain is going to try to close the gaps.
+Basically, RankBrain is there to close the gaps.

 Bonus Tips